-Since the introduction of Instagram stories was released in October 2016, it has become incredibly popular as a peek into the day to day lives of some of the most popular Instagrammers out there.
-From October 2016 to January 2019, daily active users of Instagram Stories has grown 5x from 100 million to 500 million.
+Since the introduction of Instagram stories in October 2016, it has become incredibly popular as a peek into the day-to-day lives of some of the most popular Instagrammers out there.
+From October 2016 to January 2019, daily active users of Instagram Stories has grown 5x from 100 million to 500 million(12).
 Anything that gets posted lasts for just 24 hours. @sheshopped posted about creating pretty ice cubes for her Marks and Spencer Australia photo shoot the next day.
 This lets people know to expect something new on her Instagram the next day to highlight that brand.
-Use her strategy to pique people's curiosity, increase engagement and generate more conversions.
-And do use the "Join Chat” feature in Instagram Stories to get even more traction.
+Influencers can use her strategy to pique people's curiosity, increase engagement and generate more conversions.
+Using the "Join Chat" and video features in Instagram Stories will help gain even more traction.

 6. Work on a niche and use Instagram to bolster your community